Martchus/tageditor/README.md

 * iTunes-style MP4/M4A tags (MP4-DASH is supported)
 * ID3v1 and ID3v2 tags
+    * Conversion between ID3v1 and different versions of ID3v2 is possible.
+    * These tags are mainly for use in MP3 files, but can be added to any kind of file.
 * Vorbis, Opus and FLAC comments in Ogg streams
-    * Conversion between ID3v1 and different versions of ID3v2 is possible.
-    * This is mainly for use in MP3 files, but can be added to any kind of file.
     * Cover art via "METADATA_BLOCK_PICTURE" is supported.
 * Vorbis comments and "METADATA_BLOCK_PICTURE" in raw FLAC streams
 * Matroska/WebM tags and attachments